 Step 3: Encourage proper documentation for every process

-The goal of having a workflow is to list down every task occurring in your organization.
+The goal of having a workflow is to list every task occurring in your organization.

 For that, you’ve to create a formal outline of what your process might look like.